KarimNasreddine/Exchange-Rate-Tracker/exchange-frontend/README.md

 ### Step 2 : Run The Project

+1. Run `npm install` to install dependencies

-You can run the project by running the `npm run start` under in the terminal.
+2. You can run the project by running the `npm run start` under in the terminal.

 ## Functionality Delivered